sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 Immutable data structures are easier to reason about when developing compiler optimizations.
 However, forcing developers to recreate the entire record every time they need to change a value poses usability challenges.
 We decided on sticking to immutability in part for optimizations' sake.
 The ability to make guarantees that a value will not change lends itself well to constant-folding, even after a function call that takes in your record as an argument.

 ### Evaluation
-To evaluate our implementation, we need to check that our implementation works as specified as a language feature, and that this language features satisfies the goal of extending Bril's ability to compile higher-level languages with record data types.

-One of the goals of record types was to allow Bril to logically group and use related data points.
-This feature is useful when compiling higher-level languages that utilize a similar data structure like records in OCaml or structs in C into Bril.
+The two main goals of record types was to allow Bril to logically group and use related data points and to have them be valuable as a language feature.
+These would be useful when compiling higher-level languages that utilize a similar data structure like records in OCaml or structs in C into Bril.

-To measure success of this goal, we considered whether the functionality added from these new types increases Bril's ability to compile higher-level languages with record type data structures.

-We implemented immutable nominal record types.
+To satisfy the first goal, we implemented immutable nominal record types.
 This implementation includes record declaration, instantiation, and access.
 Decisions about which operations to include in our design were influenced by the operations available on record data types in higher-level languages.

-To test this functionality, we created a suite of tests that covered each of these operations, as well as combinations of these operations.
+To evaluate the functionality of our implementation, we created a suite of tests that covered each of these operations, as well as combinations of these operations.

 The primary operation not supported by our record type specification that is supported by some higher-level language record types is mutation.
 While our record types do not support mutation as discussed, this does not significantly hinder Bril's ability to compile higher-level languages that support this feature.